Extending your Visa

 If at the time of applying you have a valid Student visa, you will be able to extend your permission to stay from inside the UK.
 You will need to take the following into consideration:

-- After making your application, you will not be able to travel overseas outside the Common Travel Area (UK, Ireland, the Isle of Man and the Channel Islands) until you have received your new BRP.
+• After making your application, you will not be able to travel overseas outside the Common Travel Area (UK, Ireland, the Isle of Man and the Channel Islands) until you have received an outcome on your application and have created an eVisa account.
+For more information on eVisas, please see here.

-- The advertised decision timeframe for a student visa application in the UK using the standard service is 8 weeks.
+• The advertised decision timeframe for a student visa application in the UK using the standard service is 8 weeks.
 Priority and Super Priority services are available at additional cost and may not currently be available owing to the coronavirus outbreak.
-Once a decision has been made, your BRP can take up to 10 days to be delivered.

 International Advice Service